 However, we’re not big fans of taking caffeine in our sports nutrition (we prefer a well-made espresso drink in the morning, thank you very much), as caffeine can affect heart rate and sleep patterns, especially if you’re consuming multiple gels later in the day during your training run or race.

-For this reason, most of the gels featured on this list are caffeine-free, and where possible we’ve included links to the caffeine-free, rather than caffeinated versions of the gels and chews.
+For this reason, most of the energy gel options featured on this list are caffeine-free, and where possible we’ve included links to the caffeine-free, rather than caffeinated gels.

 Alternatives to energy gels and chews